metarex-media/mrx-tool/HELP.md

 the the first essence) is encompassed in a single content package, which may contain several essence keys, until a new key frame essence is encountered.
 The essence keys for the frame wrapped data, follow the generic container pattern.

-Each essence key one has an essence count,  at the 14 byte, with a count from 1 to 127 the essence count is the number of essence items in the content package .
+Each essence key one has an essence count, at the 14th byte, with a count from 1 to 127 the essence count is the number of essence items in the content package.
 The 16th byte is the element number, this is a unique value amongst essence keys of the same type.
 The element number is the incremental count of this element type, if three frame wrapped data elements are present then they will have element numbers of 00, 01 and 02 respectively.

-The IXSD essence key from does not follow this format.
+The IXSD essence key, from [rdd 47][r47] does not follow this format.
 The 14th byte is the element number and the 16th byte is the element type.
-This is different from the generic partition key and the rdd 47 key has been used so that the 14th byte is the essence count and the 16th byte is the element number.
+This is different from the generic partition key and the rdd 47 key values in their documents.
+In the MRX specification we use the 14th byte as the essence count and the 16th byte as the element number, to keep conformity across Metarex.

-Clip wrapped data follows the methods layed out in RP2057 and rdd 47, where text based documents are stored in generic partitions.
+Clip wrapped data (binary and text) follows the methods layed out in RP2057 and rdd 47, where text based documents are stored in generic partitions.
 Each generic partition has an incremental stream id, they are placed immediately before the manifest partition.
 Then the footer partition follows the manifest partition.

-The essence keys for generic stream partitions follow RP2057 and ST 410, with the addition of the use of the 13th byte in the key.
-This is to flag if the data is binary or text based where the 1st bit of the 13byte equals 1 for binary data, it remains 0 for text data.
+The essence keys for generic stream partitions follow RP2057 and [ST 410][410], with the addition of the use of the 13th byte in the key.
+This is to flag if the data is binary or text based where the 1st bit of the 13th byte equals 1 for binary data, it remains 0 for text data.

 The timing rules are as follows:

-- All clip wrapped data follows the timing method in rdd47, where they are all linked to the same static track in the upper most file package.
+- All clip wrapped data follows the timing method in rdd 47, where they are all linked to the same static track in the upper most file package.
 Even if they have embedded timing information.
 - The first clocked channel is the frame rate for the rest of the data, and this